Elder abuse is any behaviour causing harm or distress to an older person by someone they should be able to trust.

 Financial pressures and/or beliefs about rights of inheritance or ownership lead to control of finances, property or resources.

-Factors that can contribute to abuse within hospitals or care settings are:
+What factors contribute to elder abuse within hospitals or residential care settings?

 Staff working in isolation.